 - Teen murder rates were higher for teens born after the legalization of abortion.
 FBI statistics show that the murder rate in 1993 for 14‑ to 17‑year‑olds in the USA (born in the years 1975‑1979, which had very high abortion rates) was 3.6 times higher than that of kids who were the same age in 1984 (who were born in the pre‑legalization years of 1966‑1970).

 - Murder rates have skyrocketed among black people.
 Since black women have abortions at a much higher rate than white women, we should have expected the murder rate among black youth to have declined beginning in about 1991.
-Instead, it increased more than five hundred percent from 1984 to 1993.10
+Instead, it increased more than 500% from 1984 to 1993.10

 - Crime rate rose when abortion rates were constant.
 If abortion reduces crime, the crime rate should have been relatively stable during the time period 1980 to 1991.
 Instead, the crime rate rose during the time period 1984 to 1991, after a decline from 1980 to 1984.